ycao97/Database-Project/README.md

 Included in this repository are:

-SQL script to create the entire database
-EER diagram of the database
+A SQL script to create the entire database and an EER diagram of the database